ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Haptics.rst

 Supports global feedback as well as custom feedback.
 Global feedback can be configured through its properties, and
-`play </sdk/apps/qml/Ubuntu.Components/Haptics#play-method>`__ function
+:ref:`play <sdk_ubuntu_components_haptics#play-method>` function will play
-will play the default configuration, or a custom one if parameter is given.
+the default configuration, or a custom one if parameter is given.

 Example of using Haptics: